FINANCIAL AID AND SCHOLARSHIP INFORMATION

 The “FAFSA” (Free Application for Federal Student Aid) is used to help a family determine if a senior is eligible for state or federal aid for postsecondary education (community college, technical or trade school, 2 year or 4 year university).
 Financial aid can be in the form of grants, scholarships or loans.

-New this year, the State of Indiana is expecting all seniors to file the FAFSA.
+Starting with the Class of 2024, the State of Indiana began expecting all seniors to file the FAFSA, regardless of their plans after high school.
 There is much money available for students to earn an education beyond high school.
-The idea of this new program is to encourage seniors to better evaluate the financial aid they could potentially get for college, with data they can get only by filing the FAFSA.
-If a student decides against postsecondary education, nothing is lost; but submitting the FAFSA by the April 15 deadline ensures that a student may be eligible as they finalize their college or career plans.
+The idea of this initiative is to encourage seniors to better evaluate the financial aid that they could potentially get for college, with data they can get only by filing the FAFSA.
+If a student decides against postsecondary education, nothing is lost; but submitting the FAFSA by the April 15 deadline ensures that a student may be eligible for aid as they finalize their college or career plans.
+In 2024, Indiana had the highest FAFSA completion rate in the country!

 HOW TO FILE THE FAFSA